 The instant invention provides a powerful approach to relative quantification by mass spectrometry employing labeling reagents that target specific functional groups in molecules of interest.
 A quantitative comparison of two or more samples may be readily accomplished by using a chemically identical but isotopically distinct labeling reagent for each sample.
 The samples may then be combined, subjected to purification steps, and mass analyzed.
 Comparison of the signal intensities obtained from the isotopically labeled variants of the target analyte(s) provide quantitative information on their relative concentrations in the sample.
 Set forth herein is a description of the synthesis and use of heavy and light isotopic forms of methylacetimidate, formaldehyde and cholamine for the relative quantification of amine-containing and carboxylic acid-containing species.
-An important advantage of methylacetimidate as a labeling reagent is that the reaction product is positively charged and hydrophobicity is increased-both of which enhance electrosprav ionization efficiency and increase detection sensitivity.
-Quantitative nature of the analysis is demonstrated in model metabolomics experiments in which heavy- and light-labeled Arabidopsis extracts were combined in different ratios.
+An important advantage 15 of methylacetimidate as a labeling reagent is that the reaction product is positively charged and hydrophobicity is increased-both of which enhance electrospray ionization efficiency and increase detection sensitivity.
+Quantitative nature of the analysis is demonstrated in model metabolomics 20 experiments in which heavy- and light-labeled Arabidopsis extracts were combined in different ratios.
 The labeling strategy also determined differences in the amounts of aminecontaining metabolites for Arabidopsis seeds germinated under two different conditions.

-Imidoesters have been used as specific reagents for modification of primary amino groups in proteins for several years.
-(Ludwig M L et al., Am.
+Imidoesters have been used as specific reagents for modification of primary amino groups in proteins.
+(Hunter M J et al., 1962, J. Am.
 Chem.
 Soc.
-1962, 84, 3491-3504; and, Peters K et al., Ann.
-Rev. Brioche.
-1977, 46, 523-551).
-The reaction between a small molecule primary amine and the protonated form of methylacetimidate (an imidoester) forms an acetimidinium ion as shown in the reaction scheme below.

-Methylacetimidate is an attractive labeling reagent for many reasons.
-The product of the labeling reaction has a very high pKa (~12.5), and so it is easily ionized under typical 35 positive ion-mode LC-MS conditions.
-Ionizability of the analyte is preserved by labeling with an ionizable reagent in contrast to other labels that neutralize ionizable sites.
-(Hegeman A D et al., J. Am.
-Soc.
-Mass.
-Spectrom.
-2004, 15, 647-653).
+84:3491-3508, Ann Rev Biochem.
+1977, 46:523-551).
+The reaction between a small molecule primary amine and the protonated form of methylacetimidate (the imidoester) forms an acetimidinium ion.
+In one embodiment of the invention, methylacetimidate labeled end-products have a very high pK $a$ (~12.5), and the tag residue is easily ionized under typical positive ion-mode LC/MS conditions.
+The mass-spectral signal produced by the labeled end-product is greater than the unlabeled precursor molecule.
+Ionizability of the analyte is also preserved by labeling with an ionizable reagent.